 Multiple facets of advisory skill and knowledge will be required — including financial planning, income planning, tax, and estate planning — in addition to great portfolio management.
 When evaluating your own advisers, ask yourself these important questions:

-- Does your advisory team have members dedicated to each of these disciplines?
+- Does your advisory team dedicate members to each discipline?

-- Are they communicating with you in a language you and your family members can understand?
+- Do they communicate in a language you and your family understand?